AlexDavis777/Open-Source-Transistor-Tester/README.md

 <p align="center">
     <img src="img/case2.jpg" alt="Icon" />

-There is space for a slide switch on the side to isolate the 30v zener circuit to save battery when not in use.
+There is space on the pcb for a slide switch on the side to isolate the 30v zener circuit to save battery when not in use.